charliegarrison/js-task-runner/README.md

 # js-task-runner
-A task runner for node.js
+A job scheduler and runner for node.js